 - 2. For the sake of clarity, it is the Commission's expectation that the following guidance applies to any entity licensed under Insurance Business (Bailiwick of Guernsey) Law, 2002, as amended, ("the Law") where functions are outsourced to either entities within the same group or third parties, both within the Bailiwick and outside the Bailiwick. - 3.
 Outsourcing should not materially increase risk to the insurer or materially adversely affect the insurer's ability to manage its risks and meet its legal and regulatory obligations. - 4.
-The Board and Senior Management remain responsible in respect of functions or activities that are outsourced. - 5.
+The Board and where appropriate, Senior Management remain responsible in respect of functions or activities that are outsourced. - 5.
 The Board should have review and approval processes for outsourcing of any material activity or function and to verify, before approving, that there was an appropriate assessment of the risks, as well as an assessment of the ability of the insurer's risk management and internal controls to manage them effectively in respect of business continuity.
 The assessment should take into account to what extent the insurer's risk profile and business continuity could be affected by the outsourcing arrangement. - 6.
 Insurers which outsource any material activity or function should have in place an appropriate policy for this purpose, setting out the internal review and approvals required and providing guidance on the contractual and other risk issues to consider.
-This includes considering limits on the overall level of outsourced activities at the insurer and on the number of activities that can be outsourced to the same service provider. - 7.
+This includes considering, given the size, nature and complexity of the insurer, the appropriateness of limits being placed on the overall level of outsourced activities and/or on the number of activities that should be outsourced to the same service provider. - 7.
 Outsourcing relationships should be governed by written contracts that clearly describe all material aspects of the outsourcing arrangement, including the rights, responsibilities and expectations of all parties.
-When entering into or varying an outsourcing arrangement, the Board and Senior Management should consider, among other things:
+When entering into or varying an outsourcing arrangement, the Board and where appropriate, Senior Management should consider, among other things: - how the insurer's risk profile and business continuity will be affected by the outsourcing;

-- how the insurer's risk profile and business continuity will be affected by the outsourcing; - the service provider's governance, risk management and internal controls and its ability to comply with applicable laws and with regulations; - the service providers' service capability and financial viability; and - succession issues to ensure a smooth transition when ending or varying an outsourcing arrangement. - 8.
-In choosing an outsourcing provider, the Board or Senior Management should satisfy themselves as to the expertise, knowledge and skills of such provider. - 9.
+- the service provider's governance, risk management and internal controls and its ability to comply with applicable laws and with regulations; - the service providers' service capability and financial viability; and - succession issues to ensure a smooth transition when ending or varying an outsourcing arrangement. - 8.
+In choosing an outsourcing provider, the Board or where appropriate, Senior Management should satisfy themselves as to the expertise, knowledge and skills of such provider. - 9.
 Outsourcing arrangements should be subject to periodic reviews.
-Periodic reports should be made to Senior Management and the Board.
+Periodic reports should be made to the Board and where appropriate, Senior Management.